ministryofjustice/staff-infrastructure-alz-backup/README.md

 The Terraform code in this repository creates backup policies in a specified Recovery Services vault and associates them with existing VMs.
 Each VM can be in a different resource group, and each VM can have its own backup policy.
 The backup policies are created separately and can be reused for multiple VMs.

+Additionally this repository can also be used to configure backup policies (only) for SQL in Azure Database.
+The backup policy can then be used to discover and associate a SQL database for `Full`, `Differential` or `Log` backup of the databases as per requirement.

 ## Pre-requisites

 This configuration is intended for managing backups for existing VMs.
 The VMs and the Recovery Services vault should already exist in Azure.

+For backups of SQL databases on Azure ensure the SQL on Azure VM is a marketplace image.
+For other SQL deployments please ensure requirements are met as per [backup-azure-sql-database](https://learn.microsoft.com/en-us/azure/backup/backup-azure-sql-database)

 ## Usage